PlayeRom/flightgear-addon-logbook/README.md

 ### For FG 2024.1 and later

-In the newer version based on the SQLite database, the recovery mechanism writes data every minute directly to the main database, so data will be preserved even if FlightGear crashes.
+In the newer version based on the SQLite database, the recovery mechanism writes data every minute directly to the main database, so data will be preserved even if FlightGear crashes and that data will be available for viewing during flight.

 ## Export database to CSV file